nystudio107/seomatic/README.md

 * [Improved] The SEOmetrics tab in the AdminCP now doesn't start analyzing until you click Analyze
 * [Improved] Improved SEOmetric's sitemap.xml detection
 * [Improved] Updated DOCS.md to reflect the change from `seomaticProduct` to `seomaticMainEntityOfPage`
+* [Improved] Products now have commas stripped from their price, and use a `.` as a decimal point
 * [Improved] Updated the README.md

 ### 1.1.31 -- 2016.08.15